The origins of the Australian Plug and other Electrical Trivia.

 This surviving example of a U.S. made (General Electric U.S.A) power point is located in an old house in the Central West of NSW.
 Although still connected, it is doubtful anything has been plugged in for many years.
 This socket allows for the insertion of tandem blade plugs (horizontal pins) as well as the more common parallel pin plugs.
 The parallel pin socket is modern enough for it to be polarised - note that one pin is narrower than the other.
 Unlike the U.S., however, power points in Australia are required to be fitted with an adjacent switch.

 Around 1930 an attempt was made by Clipsal and Ring Grip (the predominant electrical accessory manufacturers at the time), along with the State Electricity Commission of Victoria to adopt the American design as the Australian standard.
-Associated General Electric was importing the American design from its U.S. counterpart, General Electric, and promoting its use here.
+Associated General Electric was importing the American design from its U.S. counterpart, General Electric, and promoting its use in Australia.

 Associated General Electric plugs and sockets from a 1938 catalog.